 - Regions in the Northeast, Midwest, and West Coast stand to gain the most.

-Our understanding of how climate change will affect economic productivity is growing, but we have comparatively little knowledge of climate impacts on nonmarket activities.
+There is extensive research documenting the economic consequences of climate change, yet our understanding of climate impacts on nonmarket activities remains incomplete.
 Here, we investigate the effect of weather on leisure demand.
-Using a data set of 27 million recreational bicycle trips within 16 North American cities, we estimate the response of outdoor recreation to daily weather fluctuations.
-These estimates are combined with time-use survey data and climate projections to predict likely impacts of climate change.
-By midcentury, we calculate annual consumer surplus gains from climate-induced recreation to be $20.7 billion.
+Using data from 27 million bicycle trips in 16 North American cities, we estimate how outdoor recreation responds to daily weather fluctuations.
+Combining these estimates with time-use survey data and climate projections, we project annual surplus gains of $894 million from climate-induced cycling by mid-century.
+Extrapolating to a broad measure of outdoor recreation, our back-of-the-envelope calculations suggest climate-induced benefits of $20.7 billion per year.